Erica Taylor, 1st Grade Teacher

-Wendy grew up in Wisconsin where she was fortunate to attend a small, liberal arts based high school that was founded on the philosophies of Henry David Thoreau.
+Wendy grew up in Wisconsin where she was fortunate to attend a small, liberal arts based high school that was on the philosophies of Henry David Thoreau.
 It was here that her love for, and high expectations of, education were cemented along with an introduction to Waldorf Education during a senior year research project.
 She began her career working with children during college as the Director of an after school program, a tutor and a poetry workshop facilitator.
 She attended the University of Wisconsin-Milwaukee where she studied Biology and Literature.

 Leda Eggold, 4/5 Grade Teacher

 Leda was born and raised in Wilmington, Delaware.
 She earned her degree in Fine Arts Design:Photography from the Delaware College of Art & Design; while working at the Wilmington Institute Library.
 After graduation she moved to California to attend the Waldorf Institute of Southern California in Northridge.

 Leda assisted in the grades at the Highland Hall Waldorf School while earning her Waldorf Certificate.
 She traveled to Germany to teach at the Ganztags Waldorfschule in Duisburg after she completed her Waldorf Teacher Training.
 In 2010, Leda moved back to California and taught first through third grade atthe Westside Waldorf School in the Pacific Palisades.